 Knitting 4 Peace

 Knitting4Peace with AJ Wolff and Carol Alt

-Our MUUF Group is now listed in the National Directory on the website Knitting4Peace and we hope to continue welcoming visitors to MUUF.
-AJ Wolff mailed off her first 24 Peace Pal Dolls to Knitting4Peace.
-They have a request for more than 1,000 dolls for upcoming deliveries to South Sudan, Rwanda, Sierra Leone, Namibia, Kenya, Ghana, Ethiopia, and Haiti.
-Learn more at www.knitting4peace.org
+Our MUUF Group is listed in the National Directory on the website Knitting4Peace: www.knitting4peace.org.
+The first mailing was AJ Wolff’s 24 Peace Pal Dolls.
+Knitting4Peace has a request for more than 1,000 dolls for upcoming deliveries to South Sudan, Rwanda, Sierra Leone, Namibia, Kenya, Ghana, Ethiopia, and Haiti.

 Knitting 4 Peace is dedicated to knitting together the global Beloved Community.
 They do their work one person at a time … one stitch at a time … one delivery at a time … one day at a time.
 How does this work?
 By knitting needed items and sending to the people who need them, here and around the world.
-Check out their website and learn more, with patterns, current needs and photos.

 Every time we knit or crochet or quilt with the firm intention that our action carries the power of Hope and the fierce radicalism of Compassion, we make a difference in our world.
 Every time we deliver Peace Pals or beautifully crafted shawls or warm winter mittens or baby blankets for struggling infants or sleeping mats for homeless children, we deliver the promise of hope and the empowerment of being recognized and respected, and we make a difference in our world.
 Do not let the daunting statistics overwhelm you.
 Do not let the daily headlines depress you.
 Do not let your courage and resilience be sabotaged.
 YOU.
 YOU!
 YOU have the power to make a difference in the life of one other person.
 Every single day.
 And that makes ALL the difference.
 In your life and in our world.